Contrasting Compass Diversified (CODI) & The Competition

 |9.13

-Compass Diversified has higher revenue, but lower earnings than its rivals.
-Compass Diversified is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+Compass Diversified has higher revenue, but lower earnings than its competitors.
+Compass Diversified is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Volatility & Risk

-Compass Diversified has a beta of 1.81, meaning that its share price is 81% more volatile than the S&P 500.
-Comparatively, Compass Diversified’s rivals have a beta of 0.97, meaning that their average share price is 3% less volatile than the S&P 500.
+Compass Diversified has a beta of 1.81, indicating that its stock price is 81% more volatile than the S&P 500.
+Comparatively, Compass Diversified’s competitors have a beta of 0.97, indicating that their average stock price is 3% less volatile than the S&P 500.

-34.0% of Compass Diversified shares are held by institutional investors.
-Comparatively, 62.1% of shares of all “Household furniture” companies are held by institutional investors.
-2.7% of Compass Diversified shares are held by company insiders.
-Comparatively, 9.3% of shares of all “Household furniture” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary

-Compass Diversified beats its rivals on 9 of the 15 factors compared.
+Compass Diversified beats its competitors on 9 of the 15 factors compared.

 Compass Diversified Company Profile